Hospitality Club: History

 In 2008, HC had more than 400,000 members from 200 countries.

-In 2012, HC made a partnership with AirBnB, inviting its members to join AirBnB.

 In 2013, HC had more than a half of million members from 200 countries.

 By 2017, only one third of members were still active.

-Maintenance of the portal stalled in 2019, since early 2021 Hospitality Club was unusable, since April 2022 it is not possible to access the website.
+By April 2022, the website was completely offline.

 Safety measures

 Hospitality Club had a reputation system, whereby members left references for others.
 For added safety, members were encouraged to check each other's passports, although it rarely happened.